daveho/DIY8bit/Episode02/README.md

 ## Digital logic ICs

 Having a variety of digital logic ICs is essential for experimentation.
 I would recommend getting 74HCT series parts.
-Make sure you through hole parts, not surface mount!
+Make sure you get through hole parts (DIP/DIL package), not surface mount!
 If you are in the USA, [Unicorn Electronics](https://www.unicornelectronics.com/) is a great place to find these, including some of the more obscure/obsolete ones.
 It's also an excellent place to find datasheets.

 Ebay is not a bad place to look as well, and if you're patient you can get some good deals.